Codon usage bias: Contributing factors

-Different factors have been proposed to be related to codon usage bias, including gene expression level (reflecting selection for optimizing the translation process by tRNA abundance), guanine-cytosine content (GC content, reflecting horizontal gene transfer or mutational bias), guanine-cytosine skew (GC skew, reflecting strand-specific mutational bias), amino acid conservation, protein hydropathy, transcriptional selection, RNA stability, optimal growth temperature, hypersaline adaptation, and dietary nitrogen.
+Different factors have been proposed to be related to codon usage bias, including gene expression level (reflecting selection for optimizing the translation process by tRNA abundance), species effective population size (also reflecting selection), guanine-cytosine content (GC content, reflecting horizontal gene transfer or mutation bias), guanine-cytosine skew (GC skew, reflecting strand-specific mutational bias), amino acid conservation, protein hydropathy, transcriptional selection, RNA stability, optimal growth temperature, hypersaline adaptation, and dietary nitrogen.

 Evolutionary theories

-Mutational bias versus selection
+Mutation bias versus selection

 Although the mechanism of codon bias selection remains controversial, possible explanations for this bias fall into two general categories.
-One explanation revolves around the selectionist theory, in which codon bias contributes to the efficiency and/or accuracy of protein expression and therefore undergoes positive selection.
-The selectionist model also explains why more frequent codons are recognized by more abundant tRNA molecules, as well as the correlation between preferred codons, tRNA levels, and gene copy numbers.
-Although it has been shown that the rate of amino acid incorporation at more frequent codons occurs at a much higher rate than that of rare codons, the speed of translation has not been shown to be directly affected and therefore the bias towards more frequent codons may not be directly advantageous.
-However, the increase in translation elongation speed may still be indirectly advantageous by increasing the cellular concentration of free ribosomes and potentially the rate of initiation for messenger RNAs (mRNAs).
+One explanation revolves around natural selection, in which codon bias contributes to the efficiency and/or accuracy of protein expression and therefore undergoes positive selection.
+Selection can explain why more frequent codons are recognized by more abundant tRNA molecules, as well as the correlation between preferred codons, tRNA levels, and gene copy numbers.
+Amino acids incorporation at more frequent codons occurs faster than that of rare codons.
+Faster translation can increase the cellular concentration of free ribosomes and potentially the rate of initiation for messenger RNAs (mRNAs).
+Codon usage can have substantial effects on cotranslational folding.

-The second explanation for codon usage can be explained by mutational bias, a theory which posits that codon bias exists because of nonrandomness in the mutational patterns.
-In other words, some codons can undergo more changes and therefore result in lower equilibrium frequencies, also known as “rare” codons.
-Different organisms also exhibit different mutational biases, and there is growing evidence that the level of genome-wide GC content is the most significant parameter in explaining codon bias differences between organisms.
-Additional studies have demonstrated that codon biases can be statistically predicted in prokaryotes using only intergenic sequences, arguing against the idea of selective forces on coding regions and further supporting the mutation bias model.
-However, this model alone cannot fully explain why preferred codons are recognized by more abundant tRNAs.
+The second explanation for codon usage invokes neutral effects.
+These include both mutation bias (which tends to make codons with Gs and Cs more common than codons with As and Cs) and GC-biased gene conversion (which does the reverse).
+Different organisms exhibit different mutation biases, and the level of genome-wide GC-content is a significant parameter in explaining codon bias differences among organisms.

 Mutation-selection-drift balance model

-To reconcile the evidence from both mutational pressures and selection, the prevailing hypothesis for codon bias can be explained by the mutation-selection-drift balance model.
-This hypothesis states that selection favors major codons over minor codons, but minor codons are able to persist due to mutation pressure and genetic drift.
-It also suggests that selection is generally weak, but that selection intensity scales to higher expression and more functional constraints of coding sequences.
+To reconcile the evidence from both mutational pressures and selection, the prevailing hypothesis for codon bias can be explained by the mutation-selection-drift balance model, or more broadly a version that also includes GC-biased gene conversion.
+This hypothesis states that codon usage is shaped by both neutral forces and selection, given genetic drift strong enough to prevent selection from entirely dominating codon choice at every site in the genome.
+It also suggests that selection is generally weak, but that it tends to be stronger in genes with higher expression and more functional constraints of coding sequences.

+The "codon adaptation index" measures differences among genes in how strong selection on codon usage is relative to mutation, drift, and gene conversion.
+Alternatives include the 'frequency of optimal codons' (Fop), the relative codon adaptation (RCA), and the 'effective number of codons' (Nc).
+Multivariate statistical methods, such as correspondence analysis and principal component analysis, are widely used to analyze variations in codon usage among genes.
+Codon optimization has applications in designing synthetic genes and DNA vaccines.

+The "codon adaptation index of species" measures the degree to which codon usage across an entire genome departs from what would be expected under mutation, gene conversion, and genetic drift.
+This captures effective population size, representing the strength of genetic drift in limiting the power of selection to overcome mutation bias and GC-biased gene conversion.